To the average patient, a flu test may seem simple. Stick a long swab up someone's nose and test the swab for the virus. Easy, right?

 What are the best swabs for flu testing?

 The American Society for Microbiology (ASM) recommends flocked swabs as the preferred specimen collection device for flu testing.
 In fact, flocked swabs have been hailed by the microbiology and diagnostic communities for their ability to absorb and elute more specimen than traditional spun fiber or foam swabs.

-Many physicians also find flocked swabs easier to use and report less patient discomfort than with other swab types.
+Many physicians also find specimen collection with flocked swabs easier and less likely to cause patient discomfort than with other swab types.

 Like the cotton swabs, rayon tipped swabs are made from spun fiber.
-They are low cost, soft and absorbent, but can be used for many applications where cotton would not be suitable, such as for specimen collection.
+This fiber is synthetic, low cost, soft and absorbent, and can be used for many applications where cotton would not be suitable, such as for diagnostic specimen collection.

-While not quite as efficient as the flocked swab, the manufacturing process for rayon tipped applicators eliminates any components that may damage the specimen or interfere with specimen transport or processing.
+While not quite as efficient as the flocked swab, the rayon swab fiber is produced from wood pulp through a denaturing process that eliminates any natural materials that may damage the specimen or interfere with specimen processing.

 Polyester tipped swabs are the next step-up when it comes to specimen collection.
-They have excellent collection properties and, while somewhat more costly than cotton or rayon, are not as absorbent and boast superior release properties.
+They have excellent collection properties and, while somewhat more costly than cotton or rayon, boast superior release properties.
 Polyester fiber has been tested and validated for use in specimen collection in microbiology, rapid diagnostic tests and PCR analysis.

 Medical grade polyurethane foam is also used as a tip material for diagnostics.
-The advantage of using a foam tipped swab is that they come in various tip shapes, sizes and porosities, so your intended use dictates which foam tipped swabs will work best.
+The advantage of using a foam-tipped swab is that this tip type come in various tip shapes, sizes and porosities, so your intended use dictates which foam-tipped swabs will work best.

-All of these swab options are offered in sterile individually wrapped peel puches or in dry transport tubes.
+All of these swab options are offered in sterile individually wrapped peel pouches or in dry transport tubes.

 Interested in learning more about why flocked swabs are the superior tool for the job?